msperlin/classtools/README.md

 # Repository for R package classtools

+This package includes many functions that I use for:

+- exams creation with package `exams`
+- grading exams
-Includes functions for personal use in class content creation with R.
+- formatting numbers and tables for class content